-However much we’ve grown and benefited from the hard work of our team, the support and trust of those who we do business for, and the contemporaries who we work with across the financial services arena, we have remained adamant about our firm’s unwavering dedication to “doing good by giving back” to the disabled military veteran community and their respective families.
+However much we’ve grown and benefited from the hard work of our team and the support and trust we have earned from those who we do business for and the contemporaries we work with across the financial services arena, our priorities have been unwavering.
+We leave no client behind under any circumstances and we remain fully-dedicated to “doing good by giving back and paying forward” to the disabled military veteran community and their respective families.

-Our support of the Service-Disabled Veteran community includes our taking a lead role in a broad variety of philanthropic programs, advocacy initiatives. legislative campaigns and mentoring of service-disabled military veterans who are determined to overcome all obstacles.
+Our support of the Service-Disabled Veteran community includes our taking a lead role in a broad variety of philanthropic programs, veteran advocacy initiatives, legislative campaigns and our mentoring service-disabled military veterans who are determined to overcome all obstacles.

 Since 1994, we have directly and indirectly raised hundreds of thousands of dollars for critical SDV support programs and initiatives that provide for higher education opportunities including, among others, The Fisher House Foundation, The Children of Fallen Patriots Foundation, Bob Woodruff Foundation , The Semper Fi Fund, Veterans Education Challenge , Lead The Way Fund, Johnny Mac Soldiers Fund, Buildon.org, and Wounded Warrior Project.